woggioni/rbcs/README.md

 RBCS ships with a command line client that can be used for testing, benchmarking or to manually upload/download files to the cache.
-It must be configured with the `rbcs-client.xml`, whose location follows the same logic of the `rbcs-server.xml`
+It must be configured with the `rbcs-client.xml`, whose location follows the same logic of the `rbcs-server.xml`.
+The `rbcs-client.xml` must adhere to the [rbcs-client.xsd](rbcs-client/src/main/resources/net/woggioni/rbcs/client/schema/rbcs-client.xsd)
+XML schema

+The documentation for the `rbcs-client.xml` configuration file is available [here](conf/client_configuration.md)

 ### GET command